Scrappyz/CLI/docs/CLI/Getters/getAllValuesOf.md

 `limit` - the maximum number of values to be returned

 ## Return Value
 Returns all the values of the given active flag.
+Returns an empty vector if there is no value.

 ## Error
 Throws a `CLIException` error if the given flag is not present in the argument list.